What is Benchmarking?

 It is useful to distinguish between the main types of benchmarking: Firstly, there is Informal Benchmarking.
 This is the type of benchmarking that most of us do unconsciously at work and in our home life.
 Secondly, there is Formal Benchmarking of which there are two types: Performance Benchmarking and Best Practice Benchmarking.

 Performance benchmarking; this involves comparing the performance levels of organisations for a specific process.
 This information can then be used for identifying opportunities for improvement and/or setting performance targets.
-Performance levels of other organisations are normally called benchmarks and the ideal benchmark is one that originates from an organisation recognised as being a leader in the related area.
+Higher performance levels of other organisations are normally called benchmarks and the ideal benchmark is one that originates from an organisation recognised as being a leader in the related area.
 Performance benchmarking may involve the comparison of financial measures (such as expenditure, cost of labour, cost of buildings/equipment, cost of energy, adherence to budget, cash flow, revenue collected) or non-financial measures (such as absenteeism, staff turnover, the percentage of administrative staff to front-line staff, budget processing time, complaints, environmental impact or call centre performance).

 Indications are that the use of benchmarking worldwide continues to grow since Robert Camp wrote the first book on benchmarking in 1989.
 Support for this comes from